pyyupsk/Load-Tester/README.md

 [![Build Python Executable 🚀](https://github.com/pyyupsk/Load-Tester/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/pyyupsk/Load-Tester/actions/workflows/build.yml)

 Welcome to the **Load Testing Tool** repository!
-This powerful tool is designed to **perform stress tests** on web servers, ensuring they can handle high traffic loads while providing valuable performance metrics.
-Ideal for developers, QA engineers, and anyone who wants to test their web services effectively.
+This tool is designed to help you **perform stress tests** on web servers, allowing you to evaluate their capacity to handle varying levels of traffic.
+While it offers valuable performance metrics, it is essential to use this tool carefully and responsibly.

 ## 📊 Features

-- **Customizable Load Testing**: Specify the number of requests and concurrency levels.
+- **Customizable Load Testing**: Easily set the number of requests and concurrency levels to match your testing needs.
-- **Proxy Support**: Load test your endpoints using multiple proxies.
+- **Proxy Support**: Optionally use multiple proxies to distribute requests and enhance anonymity.
-- **Detailed Reporting**: Get statistics on request success rates, response times, and error summaries.
+- **Basic Reporting**: View statistics on request success rates, response times, and error summaries to gain insights into server performance.

 ## 🛠️ Usage

-To use this tool, follow the steps below:
+To use this tool, follow these steps:

-1. **Download the latest executable**:
+1. **Download the executable**:

-   You can download the latest version of the Load Testing Tool from the [releases page](https://github.com/pyyupsk/Load-Tester/releases).
-Choose the `Load-Tester.exe` file.
+   Visit the [releases page](https://github.com/pyyupsk/Load-Tester/releases) to download the latest version of the Load Testing Tool.
+Look for the `Load-Tester.exe` file.

 2. **Run the load test**:

    Open a command prompt and navigate to the directory where you downloaded the executable.
-Then run the following command:
+Use the following command format:

    ```bash
    Load-Tester.exe <URL> -n <NUM_REQUESTS> -c <CONCURRENCY> -p <PROXY_FILE>